trskop/command-wrapper/man/command-wrapper-subcommand-protocol.7.md

 `2`
 :   Returned by a subcommand if the Command Wrapper environment wasn't set up
     properly.
-In other words *SUBCOMMAND PROTOCOL* was violated by the caller.
+In other words Subcommand Protocol was violated by the caller.

     This can indicate a version mismatch between Command Wrapper installation, and subcommand/toolset installation.